amazingrando/gumshoe/srd/6-YourCharacter.md

   - quell a subject’s desire to attempt violence against you or others

+### Intuition (Technical)

+Your acute attention to inexpressible details in your environment allows you to make instinctive leaps of logic you can’t entirely explain.
+You can sense when a person or place has been touched by eerie influence.

+On first meeting, you can sense strangers’ motivations and guess at the dramatic events that drive them.
+This happens only when you know nothing about them beforehand.

+Occasionally you spot, unbidden, a surprising and enlightening connection between two apparently disconnected elements of a place you’re seeing for the first time.
+For example:

+  - when entering a château, you might suddenly and correctly guess that an item is hidden amid the ashes of its fireplace

+  - in an asylum, you might realize that a withdrawn patient is having an affair with the chief administrator

+  - in a roadside tavern, you might intuit that the smell of meat simmering from the kitchen comes from human flesh

+When you first read this description, you may worry that it’s too powerful.
+There’s a catch, though\!
+Intuition is a most capricious quality: it works only when it suits the GM’s purposes in moving the story forward.
+Otherwise, you and the rest of the group have to rely on practical abilities, not hunches.

 ### Languages (Academic)

 For each rating point in Languages, you are verbally fluent and literate in one language other than your native tongue.
 You may specify these when you create your character, or choose opportunistically in the course of play, revealing that you just happen to speak Javanese when circumstances require it.
 You are not learning the language spontaneously but revealing a hitherto unmentioned fact about your character.
 You may elect to be literate in an ancient language which is no longer spoken.

+### Leadership (Interpersonal)

+Gain information from others who are your inferiors in the military hierarchy, and from others, civilians included, who crave or respect formal assertions of authority.

+Make a spend/Push to impel soldiers lower than you, in your chain of command, to execute an order not only diligently but to the absolute tiptop of their ability.

+Make a spend/Push to gain calm and cooperation from civilians who desire order or clear direction.

+Make a spend/Push to impress a superior with your ability to command your inferiors, gaining recognition or assistance.

 ### Law (Academic)